rudypokorny/zonkychallenge/README.md

 - web application not API endpoints are not secured
 - web application does not implement any data conversion, formatting, etc.
 - conversion between Zonky API and domain objects may be done using existing frameworks (possible evenusing Spring's Converter)
-- Dockerfile is not written using multi stage build, because in would dramatically increase build time (or would require additional setup to use host's gradle cache)
 - Docker-compose and Dockerfile are not using ENTRYPOINT, so passing arguments is not possible